cmattson/consort/README.md

 1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`) 2a.
-No, seriously, create a branch.
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. No, seriously, create a branch.
 Call it `ravenous-monkey` for all I care, but create a branch.
-3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+6. Create new Pull Request

 Make sure you include tests!
 Tests are good.
 Tests are required.
 All hail tests.

+Consort tests are built with Minitest; beyond that, I'm flexible. `Minitest::Unit` and `Minitest::Spec` are both fine.

 ## Author